thefork-widgets/Iframe-auto-resizer/README.md

 1. Use widget code in widget.html, dont forget to replace with correct restaurant URL.

 2. Take all code from iframeResizer.min.js.
-Paste into the restaurant website HEADER tags.
+Paste into the restaurant website HEAD tags.
 (Use script-tags around JS.)

 3. Take all code from iframeResizer.contentWindow.min.js.
 Paste into The Fork Manager -> Booking Module -> Personalise your module -> Google Analytics.
 Save.
 (Use script-tags around JS.)